Becoming a Gastroenterologist

 Gastroenterologists might work independently or as part of a group practice.
-Often they will work in a clean, well-lit hospital environment.
+Often they will work in clean, well-lit hospital environments.
 However, as with all physicians, their hours can be long and irregular, occasionally being on-call during evening and weekend hours.
-According to the U.S. Bureau of Labor Statistics, physicians and surgeons earned a median annual wage of over $187,000 in May 2012, and the number of job opportunities for these professionals is expected to increase about 18% between 2012 and 2022.

 |Degree Level||Medical degree|